rockwood/grunt-templater/README.md

     npm install grunt-templater

-install the template compiler you intend to use.
-For example:
+install the template engine you intend to use.
+For example, if using Jade:

     npm install jade